Skip to content

 Test Quality Standards

-• Fast: Unit tests should run in < 1ms
+• Fast: unit tests < 1 ms

-• Isolated: No shared state between tests
+• Isolated: no shared state between tests

-• Deterministic: Same input = same output
+• Deterministic: same input = same output

-See testing.md for comprehensive testing documentation.
+See testing.md for the full testing reference.

 Code Style